edonyM/CF-proA/README.md

 CF-proA
 =======

-train myself about code skills from Codeforces problemA
+Train myself about code skills from Codeforces just problemA.
+And if you have got the better method to solve the problems, please let me know.